augustine-uba1/python-docker-dev-example/README.Docker.md

 `docker build --platform=linux/amd64 -t myapp .`.

 Then, push it to your registry, e.g. `docker push myregistry.com/myapp`.
+This example has configured a github action to push the docker image to docker hub

 Consult Docker's [getting started](https://docs.docker.com/go/get-started-sharing/) docs for more detail on building and pushing.